nuuuwan/lk_law/README.md

 This repo contains the following types of documents:

+### Complete ✅
 * The original legal documents as PDFs.
-(DONE-✅)
-* The extracted text from the PDFs.
-(DONE-✅)
+* The extracted raw text from the PDFs.
+* Convert PDFs into MS Word DocX format.

+### TODO 🚧
-* The legal document as structure data with chapters, sections, schedules etc. (TODO-🚧)
+* The legal document as structure data with chapters, sections, schedules etc.
-* AI generated summary of the legal document (TODO-🚧)
+* AI generated summary of the legal document

 ## How can I access to documents?